 Who will be your kids’ legal guardian?

 If both of the parents of minor-aged children die intestate, the children are left without a legal guardian.
-Some people have named godparents with the intent of the children going to the godparents.
-However, this is not necessarily true.
-Without this information being in an estate plan, a court will appoint someone to be the children’s guardian.
+Some people assume that godparents will automatically be able to step in.
+However, without this information being in an estate plan, a court will appoint someone to be the children’s guardian.
 The judge seeks to act in the children’s best interests and gathers information on the parents, the children, and the family circumstances.
-It is important to remember that there are both sides of the family that will likely have a strong opinion on who the children should be raised by.
+Remember that there are both sides of the family that will likely have a strong opinion on who the children should be raised by.
 The decision is up to the court.
 Unfortunately, the judge may not make the decision that you, as a parent, would have made.

 What about your family structure?